palantir/atlasdb/docs/source/miscellaneous/doc/adr/0017-transactions3.md

 more work, and values that need to be passed to and from the database are strictly larger).
 However, we don't expect this to add more than a constant amount of overhead, and this should be very small in the steady state.
 This isn't a very fair comparison, in any case, as the transactions2 approach is not correct.

+## Appendices

+### Proof of Read Consistency
+We first prove a lemma, Lemma 1: the first time the quorum of nodes with the latest writes contains a combination of (V, STAGING) and (V, COMMITTED), it is no longer possible to write anything other than (V, STAGING) and (V, COMMITTED).

+It is clear that, once the condition is satisfied, a PUE or CAS for value other than V cannot succeed since every read will include V as the most recent write.
+It remains to show that the two puts in the protocols can only be PUT(V, COMMITTED).

+1. Assume the write protocol can PUT(W, COMMITTED) such that W != V. Then, there must have been a successful PUE(W, STAGING) before it.
+Since that operation would satisfy the condition of the lemma, implying W=V, the PUE must have occurred after the quorum of nodes with the latest writes already contained V. This is a contradiction since any PUE would have then failed.
+2. Assume the read protocol can CAS((W, STAGING), (W, STAGING)), for W != V. Then, there must have been a (W, STAGING) written after the condition of the lemma was satisfied.
+Choose the earliest such write, i.e. one that was not replicated from a read.
+As in 1) this could not have been the result of a PUE, but it also could not have been the result of a CAS because this is the earliest such write and the read part of a CAS would read V as the latest value in any quorum of nodes.
+3. Assume the read protocol can PUT(W, COMMITTED), for W != V. Then, similarly to 1), a successful CAS((W, STAGING), (W, STAGING)) must have occurred beforehand, but after the condition of the lemma was satisfied.
+   This now follows the proof of 2).

+We then prove a second lemma, Lemma 2: after a (V, COMMITTED) is written, it is no longer possible to write anything other than (V, STAGING) and (V, COMMITTED).

+If (V, COMMITTED) was written by a PUT in the write protocol, it must have followed a successful PUE(V, STAGING) after which a quorum of nodes had (V, STAGING), satisfying Lemma 1.
+If it was written by a PUT in the read protocol, it must have followed a successful CAS((V, STAGING), (V, STAGING)), again satisfying Lemma 1.

+Using these results: as soon as a (V, COMMITTED) is written, (W, COMMITTED) for W != V will never be written.
+Since the protocols only return committed values, from that point onwards only V is returned - ergo, repeatable reads.